giorgiacrosilla/reputationera/README.md

-# aldrovandi
+# reputation

-implementing existing digitalized version of Aldrovandi manuscripts with automatic transcription
+How has the reputation of an artist changed over the years?